NadeemJazmawe/PcapToFeatures/README.md

 # PcapToFeatures

-This code for extracts features for pcap files . it has writed with <b>Pythom</b>. it run automatically and save the features in <b>csv</b> format.
+This code for extracts features for pcap files.

+it has writed with <b>Pythom</b>.

+it run automatically and save the features in <b>csv</b> format.

 # Features you can get with: